-9 Exotic Fruits in Niue You Have to Try
+10 Exotic Fruits in Niue You HAVE to Try!

-9 Exotic Fruits in Niue You Have to Try
+10 Exotic Fruits in Niue You HAVE to Try!

 The tropical island of Niue should be brimming with tropical fruit, but surprisingly, there is less variety than elsewhere in the South Pacific.
 However, despite the island’s non-existent running water and difficult agriculture conditions, there are some fruits that have thrived on the island making Niue the perfect place to try some new exotic fruits.
 Check out some of the top fruits in Niue you have to try in the list below!

-For more food talk, see The Guide to Food in Niue.
+For more food talk, including where to eat and food tours, see The Complete Food Guide to Niue.

-Ok, it might be a little weird to start a list of Niue fruits with a nut, but the coconut is one of the most important foods on the island.
-The word “Niue” actually means “behold coconuts”, which goes to show how well coconut palms grow on the island!
-Coconuts are for sale in just about any grocery store in Niue, as well as the Niue Market.
-Additionally, coconut demonstrations are part of some of Niue’s nature tours, such as Misa’s Nature Tours and A5 Tours, where you’ll see how to husk a coconut.
+Coconuts are often for sale in just about any grocery store in Niue, as well as the Niue Market.
+Additionally, coconut demonstrations are part of some of Niue’s nature tours, such as A5 Tours, where you’ll see how to husk a coconut.

 9 Exotic Fruits in Niue You Have to Try(c) niuepocketguide.com

 A favourite in smoothies and cocktails in Niue, mangos are a favoured seasonal fruit.
 Enjoy a juicy mango in Niue typically available to buy at markets and grocery stores in the summer months.
-Learn more about where to buy groceries in Niue in Where to Buy Food in Niue.
+Learn more about where to buy groceries in Niue in The Guide to Supermarkets & Food Shopping in Niue.

 3. Noni